tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

 # Clinical characteristics and treatment of immune-related adverse events of immune checkpoint inhibitors
 ## Mechanisms of irAEs
  - hypotheses: ICI usage breaks up homeostasis and reduces T cell tolerance, cross-reactivity of T cells between tumor cells and normal tissue, ICI usage can increase pre-existing autoantibody levels as well as inflammatory cytokine levels, ICI can disturb CTLA-4/PD-L1 blocks in tissue expressing those inhibitory receptors to protect normal tissue
+# Clinical outcome following checkpoint therapy in renal cell carcinoma is associated with a burst of activated CD8 T cells in blood
+## Abstract
+ - small proportion of CD4 and CD8 T cells in blood activate following ICB (express Ki67 and cell cycle genes, activation markers HLA-DR, CD38, also effector molecules like granzymes, CXCR3)
+ - patients with highest increase in HLA-DR<sup>+</sup> CD38<sup>+</sup> CD8 T cells after treatment had best antitumor responses and clinical benefit
+ - these cells expanded in most patients but phenotype didn't change much during treatment, but **only patients with clinical benefit had burst of new clonotypes enter HLA-DR<sup>+</sup> CD38<sup>+</sup> CD8<sup>+</sup> T cell pool of activated cells**
+## Introduction
+ - new CD8 clonotypes enter blood after ICB and this increase in clonotypes is associated with better survival, so these are newly activated or reactivated (dormant?) clones
+ - CD8 T cell infiltration into tumor also associated with better survival
+## Discussion
+ - phenotype of effector seems less important than number and repertoire of T cells responding to treatment
+ - patients with more CD8 T cells in tumor exhibit better survival, better infiltration also not surprising here to help out
+ - hypothesis for **model: pool of tumor-specific TCF-1<sup>+</sup> stem-like CD8 T cells that aren't proliferating or generating antitumor effector cells that are a reservoir unleashed by ICB, seen by large burst of HLA-DR<sup>+</sup> CD38<sup+</sup> CD8 T cells after ICB and new repertoire**
 # Clonal exhaustion as a mechanism to protect against severe immunopathology and death from an overwhelming CD8 T cell response
  - possible evolutionary reason for T cell exhaustion
 # Clonal expansion of CD8 T cells in the systemic circulation precedes development of ipilimumab-induced toxicities